entropia64x/neoquestII/README.md

 The script will autoplay until you reach Tebor (trader) at level 10.

-The script autobattles, and it follows the path you write, but you should take decisions like buy potions, weapons, armors, and assing skills to Mipsy, Talinia and Velm.
+The script autobattles, and it follows the path you write in path = '', but you should take decisions like buy potions, weapons, armors, and assing skills to Mipsy, Talinia and Velm.
 The script autoassings skills for Rohane.
-There's an option for training, it just moves left and right and it activates the hunting mode if is not activated.
+There's an option for training, just make training = 1, it makes to move Rohane left and right and it activates the hunting mode if is not activated.
+If something goes wrong with the navigation, you can make stop = 1, it only stops the navigation but still autobattles.

+Notes on coordinates

+1 = north
+2 = south
+3 = west
+4 = east
+5 = northwest
+6 = southwest
+7 = northeast
+8 = southeast

 Get fun!